Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 And that would have been OK if the movie didn’t taunt us of the contrary.

 Go Goa Gone starts by promising to bring its own Indian flavor to the zombie genre.
-In the opening, the protagonists are watching Donga, that 1985 Bollywood film that obtained worldwide fame with the arrival of the internet thanks to that “Golimar” musical scene in which Michael Jackson’s “Thriller” music video is graciously emulated.
+In the opening, the protagonists are watching Donga.
+It's a 1985 Bollywood film that obtained worldwide fame with the arrival of the internet thanks to that “Golimar” musical scene in which Michael Jackson’s “Thriller” music video is graciously emulated.

 It’s an interesting way to make a deserved tribute to the most worldwide famous Indian zombie cultural product.

-Unfortunately, from then on, Go Goa Gone moves away from what could have made it unique and ends up generating a fairly standard zombie story, where it doesn’t matter if the setting is in India or any place else.
-The Indian culture, with so many possibilities for generating interesting moments, is relegated to the background.
+Unfortunately, from then on, Go Goa Gone moves away from what could have made it unique and ends up generating a fairly standard zombie story, where it doesn’t matter if the setting is in India or anyplace else.
+Indian culture, with so many possibilities for generating interesting moments, is relegated to the background.